Tuesday December 18th 2012

 A Serbian Film I Spit On Your Grave The Human Centipede II

 Mercifully, they were also provided with the details of a free telephone counselling service.

 After each participant had watched all nine of the movies (and what a jolly weekend that must have been), they were interviewed at length by a team of ‘experienced researchers’.
 Next followed a discussion group during which the participants were shown 13 additional clips ‘that portrayed sadistic violence, sexualised violence and rape’ from a different set of films.
 These included the rape myth scene from 3D Sex and Zen, the vacuum cleaner sequence from Dream Home and the scythe bit from Hostel Part II.
-They were then asked to comment on what they had seen, before finally being sent home, presumably with lengths of rope and pamphlets on noose-tying.
+They were then asked to comment on what they had seen, before finally being sent home to decide whether or not life was worth living.

 Many participants reported feeling ’emotionally down’ for several days afterwards, and — according to the report — ‘some of the female participants were visibly upset at what they were watching’.
 Their responses unsurprisingly leant towards the negative.